roganartu/ccsrch/README.md

 4. Make tests.
 Your changes will not be accepted without tests
 5. Submit a pull request

+Don't change the version numbers.
+If you have to change the them, do it in a separate commit so I can ignore it when merging your pull request.

 ### Revisions

 1.0.3 (Aug.
 28, 2007):